AntoineGauquier/efficient_and_scalable_search_for_statistics/README.md

 We provide the manually annotated (question, table) pairs used to compute Relevance@k scores ([annotations.csv](annotations.csv)).
 We purposely included duplicates so that inter-annotator agreement can be verified.

-## Scores Re-Generation
+## Metrics Re-Generation

-We provide two scripts to re-compute both metrics scores:
+We provide two scripts to re-compute both metrics:
 - [compute_HitRate_scores.py](compute_HitRate_scores.py) computes the HitRate@k metric for k from 1 to 10.
 It can be used in CLI by running `python3 compute_HitRate_scores.py <question_set_path> <system_output_path>`, where `question_set_path` is either [S_i.csv](S_i.csv) or [S_r.csv](S_r.csv), and `system_output_path` is the file containing the search outputs to be evaluated (for instance [star_sbert-D_l-S_r.csv](systems_outputs/star_sbert/star_sbert-D_l-S_r.csv)).
 - [compute_Relevance_scores.py](compute_Relevance_scores.py) computes the Relevance@k metric for k from 1 to 5.
 It can be used in CLI by running `python3 compute_Relevance_scores.py <annotations_path> <system_output_path>`, where `annotations_path` is basically [annotations.csv](annotations.csv), and `system_output_path` exactly as for [compute_HitRate_scores.py](compute_HitRate_scores.py).